-(B) ORGANIZE THREE REGIONAL CAPACITY BUILDING TRAINING WORKSHOPS (ONE IN EACH TROPICAL REGION) TO FACILITATE THE EFFECTIVE AND WIDER APPLICATION OF THE REVISED SFM GUIDELINES IN PARTICULAR TO REVITALIZE AND RENEW THE BASICS OF SUSTAINABLE FOREST MANAGEMENT ESPECIALLY AMONG PROFESSIONAL FORESTERS OF PRODUCER COUNTIES
+(C) ORGANIZE THREE REGIONAL CAPACITY BUILDING TRAINING WORKSHOPS (ONE IN EACH TROPICAL REGION) TO FACILITATE THE EFFECTIVE AND WIDER APPLICATION OF THE REVISED SFM PRINCIPLES AND GUIDELINES IN PARTICULAR TO REVITALIZE AND RENEW THE BASICS OF SUSTAINABLE FOREST MANAGEMENT ESPECIALLY AMONG PROFESSIONAL FORESTERS OF PRODUCER COUNTIES

-[ITTA, 2006, Articles 1(c), (f), (l), (o), (p)] [Draft Strategic Action Plan 2013-2018, Strategic Priority 6]
+[ITTA, 2006, Articles 1(c), (f), (l), (o), (p)] [ITTO Strategic Action Plan 2013-2018, Strategic Priority 6]

-The revised Guidelines are designed as a basis for policy decisions and as a technical reference that can be used or adapted to the needs and capacities of users.
+The revised Principles and Guidelines are designed as a basis for policy decisions and as a technical reference that can be used or adapted to the needs and capacities of users.
 They are intended for governments, public and private organizations and actors, professional practitioners and associations, scientific, educational and research institutions, civil society organizations and other groups and bodies engaged in sustainable forest management.

-This activity will promote the wider application of the revised ITTO Guidelines for Sustainable Management of Natural Tropical Forests through the organization of three regional capacity building training workshops.
+This activity will promote the wider application of the revised ITTO Principles and Guidelines for Sustainable Management of Natural Tropical Forests through the organization of three regional capacity building training workshops.
 The main target groups for these training workshops include policy makers in government agencies and civil society organizations dealing with conservation and management of tropical forests.
-They will also include forest management units.
+They will also include forest managers at forest management units.

-- Prepare a training module featuring key subjects of the revised SFM Guidelines and including lessons learned from the implementation of SFM.
-These will include enabling conditions for SFM such as legal, policy and institutional framework to promote the supportive national policies, strong institutions, laws and regulations and good governance which are essential to SFM; - Organize and conduct three regional capacity training workshops (one in each tropical region) with the participation of policy makers in government agencies and civil society organizations as well as forest management practitioners at forest management units; and - Prepare and present a report at the Forty-eighth Session of the Committee on Reforestation and Forest Management containing the outcome of the three regional capacity building training workshops.
+- Prepare a training module featuring key subjects of the revised SFM Principles and Guidelines and including lessons learned from the implementation of SFM.
+These will include enabling conditions for SFM such as legal, policy and institutional framework to promote the supportive national policies, strong institutions, laws and regulations and good governance which are essential to SFM; - Organize and conduct three regional capacity training workshops (one in each tropical region) with the participation of policy makers in government agencies and civil society organizations as well as forest management practitioners at forest management units; - Prepare and present a report at the Forty-eighth Session of the Committee on Reforestation and Forest Management containing the outcome of the three regional capacity building training workshops

-- a) Training modules featuring key subjects of the revised SFM Guidelines. - b) Improved capacities of the workshop participants in the planning, implementation and evaluation of SFM and dissemination of SFM knowledge and - c) Report compiling the outcome and lessons learned from the implementation of the three regional capacity building workshops as well as recommendations for future capacity building programmes/activities

-V. Duration & Timing 12 months in 2014
+- a) Training modules featuring key subjects of the revised SFM Guidelines. - b) Improved capacities of the workshop participants in the planning, implementation and evaluation of SFM and dissemination of SFM knowledge and - c) Report compiling the outcome and lessons learned from the implementation of the three regional capacity building workshops as well as recommendations for future capacity building programmes/activities - IV.
+Target Countries ITTO member countries - V. Duration and Timing 12 months in 2014 - VI.

-VI.
 Budget US\$ 240,000